mamunbeg/mamunbeg/README.md

 Learning to code

-I first tried to code in BASIC on an Atari 800XL in the 80's and then in PASCAL in the 90's but haven't been back since.
+I first tried to program in BASIC on an Atari 800XL in the 80's and then in PASCAL in the 90's but haven't been back since.
-I want to learn coding in modern languages.
+Maybe modern tools will be easier to learn.

 <!---